LifeCoachRay/newsockets/doc/ns.md

 #### UNIX Domain Sockets

-`ws` supports making requests to UNIX domain sockets.
+`ns` supports making requests to UNIX domain sockets.
 To make one, use the following URL scheme:

 ```
-ws+unix:///absolute/path/to/uds_socket:/pathname?search_params
+ns+unix:///absolute/path/to/uds_socket:/pathname?search_params
 ```

 Note that `:` is the separator between the socket path and the URL path.
 If the URL path is omitted

 ```
-ws+unix:///absolute/path/to/uds_socket
+ns+unix:///absolute/path/to/uds_socket
 ```

 it defaults to `/`.